steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 # a store without multipart uploads (i.e. google gcs) will block for a very long time in close().
 # other stores should queue work as soon as it reached a 64M block size.
 # Note that for long close() operations, callbacks during the close() are critical.
-# discp relies on these progress callbacks for heartbeats, and if its workers don't report in on time
+# distcp relies on these progress callbacks for heartbeats, and if its workers don't report in on time
 # the worker process is killed.
 This is why rename-by-copy is so toxic here: no callbacks to make
 # and big file renames can trigger timeout.
 time bin/hadoop jar $CLOUDSTORE bandwidth 512M $BUCKET/testfile